yosefbennywidyo/WebsiteOne/CONTRIBUTING.md

 ##### Voting

   Items need to be voted on before work can start.
 Voting happens in scrums or the weekly meeting (currently Fridays).
-Note that even without the meetings you can get a vote on any issue you're thinking of working on by using the Async voting bot in the [#websiteone slack channel](https://agileventures.slack.com/messages/C029E8G80/details/), using the following syntax: `\voter [ISSUE NAME] [LINK TO ISSUE]`.
+Note that even without the meetings you can get a vote on any issue you're thinking of working on by using the Async voting bot in the [#websiteone slack channel](https://agileventures.slack.com/messages/C029E8G80/details/), using the following syntax: `/voter [ISSUE NAME] [LINK TO ISSUE]`.